kindelia/Kindelia/WHITEBOOK.md

 including app deployment.
 Contracts aren't compiled to monolithic assembly codes, but are, instead, broken into pure functions that are deployed separately and modularly, enabling massive code reuse.
-Finally, there is no native currency, making Kindelia not a cryptocurrency while also allowing users to pay miners with any on-chain asset, rather than the network's "built-in token".
+Finally, there is no native currency, making K-Chan not a cryptocurrency while also allowing users to pay miners with any on-chain asset, rather than the network's "built-in token".

 ### Comparison tables